jurassicLizard/byte-ao/README.md

 ## Overview

-ByteArrayOps provides a clean, safe interface for working with byte arrays in cryptographic applications.
+The Byte-Array Operations Library provides a clean, safe interface for working with byte arrays in cryptographic applications.
 This library offers:

 - Safe byte array construction from various sources (hex strings, vectors, initializer lists)
 - Secure memory wiping for sensitive data